Showmick119/CarbonLens/README.md

 ## Overview

-The **Carbon Lens Dashboard** is an AI-powered application designed to assess and analyze the sustainability of automotive manufacturers and individual car models.
-This tool integrates advanced AI models, machine learning, and sentiment analysis to provide insightful sustainability scores and trends, helping users understand environmental impacts across the automotive industry.
+The Carbon Lens Dashboard is an AI-powered application designed to assess and analyze the sustainability of automotive manufacturers and individual car models.
+It leverages open-source NLP models from HuggingFace for sentiment analysis and integrates machine learning techniques to generate insightful sustainability scores and trends, helping users better understand the environmental impact across the automotive industry.

 ---